Heat and humidity building throughout the day Sunday ahead of some gusty thunderstorms

 |NO WIDESPREAD WARNINGS, WATCHES, OR ADVISORIES AT THIS TIME

 After a pair of pleasant days Friday and Saturday, steamy will be the word of choice for Sunday.
-Something beach-goers won't necessarily mind as they celebrate the unofficial start to summer this Memorial Day weekend.
+Something beach-goers won't necessarily mind on this holiday weekend.

 A warm front crawled through the state Saturday eventually leading to showers and thunderstorms in the mid-Atlantic, mainly Saturday night.
 Sunday, we play the waiting game.